rafaeldevvv/space-invaders/README.md

 - TypeScript
 - Canvas API
+- ESlint
+- Webpack

 ## Process

 I had fun building this game and I took a different approach that allowed me to build it quicker than building [my implementation of the Snake Game](https://github.com/rafaeldevvv/snake-game).

 This time I got totally focused on the smaller components, such as bullets, aliens and so on, first and didn't worry about the high-level ones like state, rendering method, controller and so on.
 This allowed me to build my way up really fast.

+I got very excited about trying new technologies and so I used [ESLint](https://eslint.org/docs), [WebPack](https://webpack.js.org/concepts/) (which is not new for me, but it was the first time I read through the documentation) and [TSDoc](https://tsdoc.org/) comments.

 ### Objects Positions Problem